craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 ## Lighting
 Lighting is generally a requirement for any creature to have confidence in their bodily actions.
 During Combat, Lighting can become a weapon when used effectively.

+If a space would be lit by multiple sources, it is considered lit by the brightest availab

 ###### Blinding Light
 Blinding Light is too much light, even through squinted eyes.
 Typically, Blinding Light is only emitted by militaristic sources.